Higher Order Rigidity and Energy: Rigidity certificates from energy analysis

 \section{Rigidity certificates from energy analysis}

 Now we are ready to prove our main results.
-In particular, we will now see that how the derivative tests from the previous section can be used to, certify rigidity of a framework and to compute its rigidity order.
+In particular, we will use the derivative tests from the previous section to certify the rigidity of a framework and to compute its rigidity order.